leoarthurwall/typescript-crashcourse/README.md

 ### index.ts

-- Create an index.ts file in the root directory
+Create an index.ts file in the root directory

 ### TS config

-- Setup tsc config file:

-In the terminal:
+To setup tsc config file, in the terminal write:

 ```
 tsc --init
 ```

-In the tsconfig.json file you've just created

-- set target to:
+In the tsconfig.json file you've just created, set target to:

 ```
 "target": "ES6",
 ```

-- uncomment and set the outDir to:
+Also, uncomment and set the outDir to:

 ```
 "outDir": "./dist"